© Crown copyright 2021

 Marta is 20 years old, has learning disabilities and is autistic.
 She lives with her mum and brother and has a team of PAs that support her at home and out and about.

 Marta does not use words to speak and relies on her mum and PAs who really understand her communication.
 She often experiences sensory overload and can hurt herself and other people if she is not supported in ways that work for her.

 Marta becomes very unwell with stomach pains, and her GP thinks she has appendicitis.
 She goes into hospital with her mum for tests and they confirm that she needs to have her appendix removed.

 Marta has a healthcare passport which has critical information for hospital staff about her communication and how she needs to be supported.
-It’s also agreed by the health team that it is important for Marta to be supported in hospital by one of her PAs or by her mum, as it is clear that the risk of infection is less than the risk of Marta hurting herself or someone else because she is distressed.
+It's also agreed by the health team that it’s important for Marta to be supported in hospital by one of her PAs or by her mum, as it is clear that the risk of infection is less than the risk of Marta hurting herself or someone else because she is distressed.

 To reduce the risk of infection, the PA team agree that just one person, Anya, will take turns supporting Marta in hospital along with her mum.
 They work with the health team to agree use of PPE and follow hospital infection control procedures.